AstronomyWeatherApp/AstroApp/README.md

+1) CD into Astro App directory via the terminal

-1) first install necessary node modules with : npm install
+2) install necessary node modules with : npm install

-2) after install dependancies
+3) after install dependancies
  dependancies used  and how to install them : axios : npm install axios react router :  npm install react-router-dom

-3) after all this tpye npm start and run the code.
+4) after all this tpye npm start and run the code.